 As discussed further above, the External Investment Manager is treated as a wholly owned portfolio company of MSCC and is included as part of our Investment Portfolio.
-At December 31, 2020, we had a receivable of approximately \$3.5 million due from the External Investment Manager, which included approximately \$2.4 million related primarily to operating expenses incurred by us as required to support the External Investment Manager's business and amounts due from the External Investment Manager to Main Street under a tax sharing agreement (see further discussion in Note D to the consolidated financial statements included in "Item 8.
-Consolidated Financial Statements and Supplementary Data" of this Annual Report on Form 10-K) and approximately \$1.1 million of dividends declared but not paid by the External Investment Manager.
-We have entered into an agreement with the External Investment Manager's relationship with MSC Income and its other clients.
-See Note A.1 and Note D to the consolidated financial statements included in "Item 8.
-Consolidated Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for more information regarding the External Investment Manager's relationship with MSC Income and its other clients.
-See Note A.1 and Note D to the consolidated financial statements included in "Item 8.
+At December 31, 2021, we had a receivable of \$5.6 million due from the External Investment Manager, which included \$3.3 million related primarily to operating expenses incurred by us as required to support the External Investment Manager's business and amounts due from the External Investment Manager to Main Street under a tax sharing agreement (see further discussion in Note B.9. and Note D in the notes to the consolidated financial statements included in "Item 8.
+Consolidated Financial Statements and Supplementary Data" of this Annual Report on Form 10-K) and \$2.3 million of dividends declared but not paid by the External Investment Manager.
+We have entered into an agreement with the External Investment Manager to share employees in connection with its asset management business generally, and specifically for the External Investment Manager's relationship with MSC Income and its other clients.
+See Note A.1 and Note D in the notes to the consolidated financial statements included in "Item 8.
 Consolidated Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for more information regarding the External Investment Manager.